DAF 55: Model chronology

 The saloon was launched at the end of 1967, with the coupe version launched three months later, in March 1968.
 The coupe was overall more elegant than the saloon, featuring a lower and gently sloping roof line, pillarless doors and a more upscale interior featuring reclining seats, carpet instead of the saloon's rubber mats and fake wood on the dashboard.
-Although the roof line turned it from a 4-seater into a 2+2, the coupe was a very successful model; 1 in 8 sold DAF 55s was a coupe.
+Although the roof line turned it from a 4-seater into a 2+2, the coupe was a very successful model; 1 in 8 DAF 55s sold was a coupe.

 In September 1968 the estate version became available.

 In August 1969 there was a minor facelift of the whole model range and a delivery version became available, essentially a 55 estate without a rear seat.
 After the DAF 55 having been successful in the 1968 London-Sydney Marathon, the dealer option 'Marathon' package was introduced.
 The multi-tier package meant that the dealer could fit an optical package with alloy wheels and interior parts, an uprated suspension, parts to upgrade the B110 engine to 65 bhp, or all of the above.

 In 1971 the factory version of this package was introduced, simply called the 55 Marathon.
 This did not feature an upgraded suspension, and had a 63 bhp 1108 cc engine, the BR110.
 This raised the top speed to 145 km/h.
 The 55 Marathon featured wider steel wheels, exterior striping and a brake booster was added for safety and comfort.
 The Marathon was available as a saloon or a coupe.

 In 1971 the coupe received normal doors with pillars, since the earlier pillarless design proved to be leaky and noisy at speed.

 Motorsport

 The DAF factory was very involved in motorsport, to show the world that the Variomatic transmission was reliable as well as sporty.
 The 55 relieved the 44 in the works rally program, and had various successes.

-A 55 won the 1968 Alpine Rally, and in late 1968 Rob Slotemaker finished 17th out of 100 contestants in the grueling 16500 km London-Sydney Marathon.
-This remarkable success inspired the later 'Marathon' range offered by DAF.

-Because of the Variomatic and its function as a limited slip differential it was also popular with many privateers in the rally world.
+A 55 won the 1968 Alpine Rally, and in late 1968 Rob Slotemaker finished 17th out of 100 contestants in the 16500 km London-Sydney Marathon.
+This success inspired the later 'Marathon' range offered by DAF.
+Because of the Variomatic and its function as a limited-slip differential it was also popular with many privateers in the rally world.

-Jan de Rooy, of Paris Dakar fame, built his own 4-wheel drive version, with a mid mounted Ford BDA engine coupled to a special Variomatic and campaigned it with great success on the international rallycross theatre throughout the early 1970s.
+Jan de Rooy, of Paris Dakar fame, built his own 4-wheel drive version, with a mid-mounted Ford BDA engine coupled to a special Variomatic and campaigned it with great success on the international rallycross theatre throughout the early 1970s..

+Owing to the quirk of the Variomatic transmission's ability to drive the car at maximum speed in reverse gear, the 55 (and its successors) became a staple of reverse gear racing, popularised in the Netherlands where the cars were manufactured.